Beating the Harmonic lower bound for online bin packing

-$P^k_w$ has a very large number of variables but only four constraints (apart from the nonnegativity constraints).
-Constraint (\ref{c1:q1fv}) is based on Lemma \ref{lem:q1fv}.
-Constraint (\ref{c1:q2fv}) is based on Lemma \ref{lem:q2fv}, using that $q^2$ does not contain items of size less than $1/3$, so $n_{1j}=0$ for all $j$ for which $\needs(j)\le \leaves(t(\smallestred))$.
-Constraint (\ref{c1:wvfv}) says simply that the objective function must be at most $\sum_{i=1}^{|\Q_k|} \chi_i v_{ik}$: if this does not hold, we should be solving the linear program with that objective function instead, and the final constraints (\ref{c1:chifv}) and (\ref{c1:chi0fv}) say that $\chi$ is a distribution.
+$P^{k,\text{med}}_w$ has a very large number of variables but only four constraints (apart from the nonnegativity constraints).
+Constraint (\ref{c1:q1fv}) is based on Lemma \ref{lem:q1fv}, where we have used that $q^2$ does not contain any item marked $\N$ or $\R$, implying $m_2=0$.
+Constraint (\ref{c1:q2fv}) is based on Lemma \ref{lem:q2fv}, using that $q^1$ and $q^2$ do not contain non-sand items of size less than $1/3$, so $n_{1j}=0$ and $n_{2j}=0$ for all $j$ for which $\needs(j)\le \leaves(t(\smallestred))$.\footnote{We also have $n_{3j}=0$, but we keep the term for $i=3$ in (\ref{c1:q2fv}) to make the dual easier to write down.} Constraint (\ref{c1:wvfv}) says simply that the objective function must be at most $\sum_{i=1}^{|\Q_k|} \chi_i v_{ik}$ (using that $w_{ik}=v_{ik}$ for $i=1,2$, which we will prove in Lemma \ref{lem:10}): if this does not hold, we should be solving the linear program $P_v^{k,\text{med}}$, which has objective function $\sum_{i=1}^{|\Q_k|} \chi_i v_{ik}$, instead.
+The final constraints (\ref{c1:chifv}) and (\ref{c1:chi0fv}) say that $\chi$ is a distribution.